Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Processing-Folders.md

 Opening setup from an existing folder skips the folder-selection stage.
 Merely selecting or creating a folder does not enable processing; the final action saves the setup.

+Choose **Ingestion** to run OCR and prepare the folder's documents for knowledge search.
+The setup offers the Stirling knowledge base, a connected RAG database, or chunk export.
+It checks the required AI capabilities and destination before saving.
+Database delivery retains the folder's originals; see [Ingestion](./Ingestion.md) for output choices and chunk settings.

 ## Change existing processing

 Open the folder's processing settings and review the saved operations before using **Save changes**.
 The form warns when a folder already has processing, because saving replaces its processing settings.